Danack/RfcOperatorOverloads/rfc_words.md

 Even without understanding what the above code does (it's an excerpt from a Coppersmith attack on RSA), it should be obvious that the second code is a lot clearer.
 It makes the structure of the code immediately clear (three multiplications are summed up and the modulus is taken), whereas the function-based code actively hides any structure in the code.
 For mathematical operations infix notation just comes a lot more naturally.

 ## Proposal

-This RFC proposes allowing classes written in PHP (aka userland) to implement operator overloading, similar to how it is allowed for classes written in C, for a limited set of operators.
+This RFC proposes allowing classes written in PHP (aka userland) to implement operator overloading, for a limited set of operators, similar to how it is allowed for classes written in C.

 ### Add support for operators